-GET TO KNOW THIS COMFORTING JAPANESE NOODLE DISH
+GET TO KNOW THIS COMFORTING JAPANESE NOODLE SOUP

 If you’ve ever slurped up a big, comforting bowl of ramen (and not those cheap instant noodles you just add water to), then you already know that it’s one of the most delicious foods on earth.
 And the trend is catching on: in recent years, ramen has grown in popularity worldwide, and just about every major American city has no shortage of great ramen shops.

 What is Ramen, and How is it Made?